Tree House Recovery Colorado

 • Substance use disorder

-Anyone can benefit from acceptance and commitment therapy, but young adults and adults benefit the best from ACT.
+Anyone can benefit from acceptance and commitment therapy, but young adults and adults benefit the most from ACT.
 Because this type of therapy requires abstract thinking (understanding things, ideas, or concepts that are not physical), ACT can be challenging for children.

 What to Expect from ACT Therapy